 The Child and Adult Care Food Program (CACFP) provides federal funds to

-Eligible programs in Washington:
+Eligible programs include:

-- Nonresidential licensed public or private nonprofit child care centers or family day care homes
+- Nonresidential, licensed public or private, nonprofit child care centers or family day care homes.

-- Early Childhood Educational Assistance Program (ECEAP)
+- Head Start, Early Childhood Educational Assistance Program (ECEAP), outside-school-hours programs,

 emergency shelters, and at-risk centers meeting the CACFP requirements are also eligible.